GrahamCorcoran/comp340-playbook/src/module1/sdlc.md

 ## Phases

 The SDLC is broken up into several phases.
-Depending on the context, source, and methadology you'll often see a number between 5-7 phases.
+Depending on the context, source, and methodology you'll often see a number between 5-7 phases.
 This is due to the fact that with different frameworks and methodologies, you can have fewer or different phases.
 For example, when using Test-Driven-Development, the "Development" phase often includes testing first, then development, then validation.
 For the purpose of this course, we have broken the SDLC into a *five-phase* model to balance simplicity with completeness.

 **1. Requirements Gathering and Analysis:**
 Understanding what the stakeholders actually need, and defining the goals of the system.
 This can involve interviews, workshops, documentation, and establishes functional and non-functional requirements.